sickozell/SickoCV/README.md

 Audio click is activated with CLICK button and volume can be adjusted with the knob from 0 to 200%.
 BEAT and BAR outputs are always active and give a 1ms trigger.

+To get best clock precision the algorithm used may alter the clock lengths, according to working vcv samplerate and BPM setting.
+There will therefore be clocks of non-fixed length, but which will guarantee the exact number of BPMs within a minute.

 #### Context Menu

 - **Trig/Swing of Div**